 Given the data and the facts about Subway’s bread, the court ruled that the Value Added Tax required from Bookfinders Ltd. was indeed reasonable and without a doubt not eligible for a refund.
 The franchisee turned out losing the case and did not get even a single cent of refund from the Irish Government.
 However, the Act isn’t universal and must not be applied to all, or at least must be followed within Ireland’s territory only.

-Subway’s controversies have spurred up in the international arena and have cost them a lot of product negativity and marketing disadvantages.
-From their bread to their footlongs, down to their sandwiches; the international fast-food brand has faced criticism all over the years and is now making consumers question their products’ quality and quantity.
+Subway’s controversies have blown up in the international arena and have cost them a lot of product negativity and marketing disadvantages.
+From their ingredients to serving size; the international fast-food brand has faced criticism all over the years and is now making consumers question their products’ quality and quantity.
 What fast-food chains must get from this is to always find a way to improve their food.
 This topples up to not just giving the best service for consumers but also making sure that their clients would get the best deal out of their purchases.
 Because on top of it all, the customers are always right.

 Like Subway, controversies should not be a reason for a business to stop expanding.
 In times of great uncertainty and denunciation, brands should still be able to respond positively and defend themselves so as to give more reasons for them to expand internationally.
 Subway’s resilience to critics should not be seen on a bad note, instead, it should be a good example for international brands to always find a way to have a clean slate, and of course, make customers trust their business more.
 Because after all, competition on who the best brand is is still a sport.